ehimah/Git-Basics/readme.txt

-The Quick brown fox jumped over the lazy dog
+The Quick white fox jumped over the lazy cat

+All the while, the cat stayed asleep.